 DEFEAT THE TECHNOLOGY ADDICTION WITH A DIGITAL DETOX

-If you've seen my block schedule video, you know that I schedule in time to be unplugged right there in my blocks!
+If you've seen my block schedule video or Productivity Planner, then you know that I schedule in time to be unplugged right there in my blocks!
 This helps!!
 But I'm not always perfect at it.
 I need that constant reminder and an occasional digital detox to get me back on track.

 UNPLUG FROM SOCIAL MEDIA